Haxxnet/Compose-Examples/README.md

 - [Memos](examples/memos) - An open-source, self-hosted memo hub with knowledge management and social networking.
 - [HedgeDoc](examples/hedgedoc) - HedgeDoc lets you create real-time collaborative markdown notes.
 - [Docmost](examples/docmost) - Docmost is an open source collaborative documentation and wiki software.
 It is an open-source alternative to the likes of Confluence and Notion.
+- [Atlassian Confluence](examples/atlassian-jira-confluence) - Confluence is a wiki solution built for business teams.

 ### Money, Budgeting & Management